Invoicing customers

 Recalculate an invoice to update usage-based line items with new data.
 To recalculate an invoice, click the ‘recalculate’ option above the invoice preview.

-Invoice adjustments
+Invoice dates

 Create a one-time invoice